Gary, David, Michael, Dan

 Gary Hodges spent part of his childhood in France, and is a longtime resident of the Bay Area.
 He studied music at the University of California, Berkeley, and has experience as both a musician and a composer, using guitars and keyboards to create musical structures that combine elements of rock, jazz, and classical.

-Dan Cuny was born in Chicago and has lived in the Bay Area since 1967.
+Dan Cuny was born in Chicago and, beginning in 1967, lived in the Bay Area for many years.
+He now lives in Vancouver, Washington.
 Throughout the 1970s, he photographed many performances by British musicians at venues in the Bay Area, using a Hanimex Practica camera with a Sears 200mm lens.
 His photographs appeared in BAM, Musician, and Guitar Player, and he served as a staff photographer at Fantasy Records.
 He has maintained a lifelong interest in cameras and photography, and currently collects and sells photographic items as a hobby.